| Key points | Details to remember |

 | Senior (> 7 years) | 16–20 | 8–10 |

-Some healthy treats, like apple cubes or small pieces of cooked chicken, strengthen the bond without overloading the calorie intake.
-Always prefer food adapted to the size of its kibble and avoid gluten or artificial additives that can cause intolerances.
+Some healthy treats, such as apple cubes or small pieces of cooked chicken, strengthen the bond without overloading the calorie intake.
+Always prefer food adapted to the size of their kibble and avoid gluten or artificial additives that can cause intolerances.

 Grooming

-To preserve the beauty of the coat, thorough brushing two to three times a week is recommended, focusing on areas where the hair tangles (waist, under the ears).
+To preserve the beauty of the coat, thorough brushing two to three times a week is recommended, focusing on areas where the hair tangles (belt, under the ears).
 A bath every 6 to 8 weeks, with a gentle canine pH shampoo, prevents skin dryness.
-As for the ears, weekly inspection combined with cleaning using a suitable ear lotion significantly reduces the risk of secondary infections.
+As for the ears, their weekly inspection, combined with cleaning with a suitable ear lotion, significantly reduces the risk of secondary infections.

-The average life expectancy of the American Cocker Spaniel ranges between 12 and 15 years.
+The average life expectancy of the American Cocker Spaniel is between 12 and 15 years.
 Like many breeds, it has hereditary predispositions: hip dysplasia, cataracts, or chronic otitis.
-Regular screening (hip X-rays, ophthalmological examination) allows early detection of these conditions and better management.
-Careful lifestyle hygiene and diligent veterinary follow-up are the best assets to help your companion age peacefully.
+Regular screening (hip x-rays, ophthalmological exams) allows early detection of these conditions and better management.
+A careful lifestyle and diligent veterinary follow-up are the best assets to help your companion age serenely.

 Before adopting, make sure you have the necessary time to meet its exercise and grooming needs.
 Meet several breeders or associations, observe the parents if possible, ask questions about the lineage, health tests, and puppy socialization.
-By making this choice with full knowledge, you offer your future companion an optimal environment to thrive.
+By making this choice knowingly, you offer your future companion an optimal environment to thrive.

 FAQ